Saurabh-Suman9065/plagiarism-checker/readme.md

 - **Customizing for Your Own Use**: Gives instructions for others to use the project and replace the API key.
 - **License**: Mentions the license under which your project is distributed.

-You can modify this to suit your specific project details and deployment methods.
-Let me know if you need further modifications!